 We have a separate recruitment process for international volunteers.
 Please contact the volunteer manager directly for more information.

 1. Why is it necessary to obtain a police clearance certificate?

-If you are interested in working with children, please know that before you begin working as a volunteer you will need to hand in a valid police clearance certificate along with your other application documents.
-Police clearance certificates are a legal requirement of the South African Child Care Act and must be adhered to.
-These certificates are essential in ensuring the safety of our children, which is our priority at all times.
+If you are interested in working with children, please know that before you begin working as a volunteer you will need to hand in a valid police clearance along with your other application documents.
+Police clearance are a legal requirement of the South African Child Care Act and must be adhered to.
+These are essential in ensuring the safety of our children, which is our priority at all times.

 2. How do I obtain a police clearance certificate?